hoangtv090103/fastrezu/README.md

 FastRezu is a Next.js web application for building AI-optimized CVs with ATS (Applicant Tracking System) scoring capabilities.

+## 📚 Documentation

+All technical and feature documentation is now organized in the `docs/` folder.

+See:
+- `docs/README.md` for documentation index and details
+- `docs/INDEX.md` for a full list of available guides

+For Vietnamese documentation, see `docs/README.vi.md`.

 ## ✨ Key Features

 ### 🤖 AI-Powered Features